 Your emails, chats, credit card details, and other personal information stored inside your computer are very critical and prone to data theft.
-We cannot simply depend on anti-virus for these details especially when you are not using comprehensive malware protection software.
+We cannot simply depend on anti-virus for these details especially when you don't have comprehensive malware protection.

 To achieve data security, encrypting these types of files can help you protect yourself and other important documents.
 Apple has built-in features that can help you encrypt files and folders conveniently.
 There are two basic methods to encrypt files on a Mac and we will discuss both options.

-The easiest method to encrypt a folder is by using the free tool on Mac which is the Disk Utility.
+How do I put a password on a zipped folder?
+The easiest method is by using the free tool on Mac which is the Disk Utility.
 Follow these steps on how to use this feature;

 That’s it!
 You have successfully encrypted your folders via disk utility.
 You can now delete the old folder and use this newly password protected one.

 The next method available to encrypt files and folders on a Mac is the print to PDF option.
 We may not have noticed it before but yes, there is an option where you can set a password on a file upon using the print to PDF setting.

 This option works on any files types as long as it gives you the “print to PDF” choice.

 Basically, you can see the “Print to PDF” under the Print window.
 Here’s how: